 Physiology and Culture: Intertwined

 These fetal and birth disparities have nothing to do with culture.
 They have to do with physiology.
-Most likely, brain-based.
+With the nervous system at the core.
 As these boys mature and encounter other disparities, how much is physiological and how much is cultural?
 Clearly, the two are intertwined.